DSLR Astrophotography: What settings to use for each type of target?

 N/A, we keep all the other settings as default.

 Star clusters can be tricky to photograph.
 We choose to do 30 seconds for our exposures.
 We actually started with 3 minutes, but quickly realized that this was not necessary.
-Doing more than 30 seconds for clusters (that do not have any nebulosity, so the Pleaides don't count), will make the stars too bright and their glow can often hide other stars if it is a globular cluster.
-This is why we now do 30 second exposures for pretty much every star cluster we image.
+Doing more than 30 seconds for globulars will make the stars too bright, and will also make the cluster look too bloated if your tracking is not absolutely perfect or you encounter wind.
+This is why we now do 30 second exposures for pretty much every globular star cluster we image.

 Aperture: